-If staff have personal phones or devices these are stored securely [say where] and will be switched off or on silent whilst during the teaching day.
+If staff have personal phones or devices these are stored securely (Storerooms or cupboards, out of child reach) and will be switched off or on silent whilst during the teaching day.

 Electronic devices should be password protected so that content cannot be accessed by unauthorised users.